glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 5. You can then start searching for your suit below in the *Unmodified section*.
 :::note
-Note that **GlacierKit** unlike **RPKG** doesn't display the pictures when clicking on files you click but the **repository code** on the right is the exact same as in **RPKG**.
+**GlacierKit** unlike **RPKG** doesn't display the pictures when clicking on files in the repository you click but the **repository code** on the right is the exact same as in **RPKG**.
+So let's confirm wether you have found the right picture.
 :::

-6. Now you will have to double check if you have the right suit image selected, you can simply copy the "assembly path" after **image:** in **GlacierKit** on the right and paste that in the game contents tab on the left and hit enter on your keyboard.
+6. Double check if you have the right suit image selected, you can simply copy the "assembly path" after **image:** in **GlacierKit** on the right and paste that in the search bar in the **game contents** tab on the left and hit enter on your keyboard.
 If the image you found matches the suit you want to modify, you're all set for the next step.

 Example of a full image code: